 The Shikisai no Oka (四季彩の丘) is an amazing flower garden, stretching across seven hectares of land on Oka no machi Biei.
 The “rainbow field” is definitely our favorite attraction for our Hokkaido self-drive itinerary.
 We had a marvelous tour of the colorful, striped fields which is truly amazing.
 The hilly flower field can be tough for the elderly, so we decided to ride the tractor-pulled buggy which cost us 500 yen.

-We had a great time taking photos with the colorful flower fields.
-The layered strips of color against the backdrop of the magnificent mountain range was all worth it.
-A feast for our eyes and experience that we never forget.
+We had a great time taking photos of the colorful flower fields.
+The layered strips of color against the backdrop of the magnificent mountain range were all worth it.
+A feast for our eyes and an experience that we never forget.

 This is why so many people flocked to Hokkaido every summer!
 Such a beautiful sight!

 There’s an Alpaca farm on-site to keep the kids and adults entertained.
-The entrance fee is 500yen per pax and we also paid for the additional 100 yen for a small basket to feed and touch the alpaca.
+The entrance fee is 500yen per pax and we also paid an additional 100 yen for a small basket to feed and touch the alpaca.

-Shikisai no Oka Travel Tips: No entrance fee to enter the Shikisai no Oka but you may do the 200 yen donation to maintain the flower field.
-We were happy to donate as the workers were worked hard to maintained the magnificent flower field.
+Shikisai no Oka Travel Tips: No entrance fee to enter the Shikisai no Oka but you may do a 200 yen donation to maintain the flower field.
+We were happy to donate as the workers worked hard to maintain the magnificent flower field.
 Besides, the parking fare will be waived if you are spending in the restaurant on the second floor.

 Shirogane Blue Pond

 Next, we drove along the scenic journey to Shirogane Blue Pond (青い池).
-For Mac user, the Shirogane Blue Pond is where you see your desktop wallpaper come to live.
+For Mac users, the Shirogane Blue Pond is where you see your desktop wallpaper come to life.
 The color of the blue pond will be different depending on the amount of sunlight.